Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel

+\textbf{Illustration of impact of depth in Vanilla GCN using Homophily DC-SBM}.
+We show the impact of depth in Vanilla GCN using homophily DC-SBM in Figure~\ref{fig:dcsbm_homo_wo_skip}.
+The DC-SBM is shown in the first column and columns 2 and 3 show the exact NTK for depth=$1$ and $8$ for symmetric and row normalization, respectively.
+The plots clearly illustrate the complete loss of class information in symmetric normalization with depth (column 2).
+While the prevalence of block difference has decresed in row normalization over depth (column 3), the block/community structure is still retained.
+Thus showing the strong representation power of $\rmS_{row}$.

+\textbf{Illustration of $\rmS_{col}$ and $\rmS_{adj}$ in Vanilla GCN using Homophily DC-SBM}.
 We extend the experiments on numerical validation for random graphs using vanilla GCN described in Section~\ref{sec:num_wo_skip} to column normalized adjacency $\rmS_{col}$ and unnormalized adjacency $\rmS_{adj}$ here.
 We use the same setup described in Section~\ref{sec:num_wo_skip} and Figure~\ref{fig:dcsbm_col_adj} illustrates the results.
 We observe that even for depth $1$ both the convolutions are influenced by the degree correction and there is no class information in the kernels for higher depth.
 Thus, this validates the theoretical result in Theorem~\ref{th:NTK_diff_op}.